The Leys School

 The Sports Centre has a large sports hall with sprung wooden floor, a weights and cardiovascular gym, a projectile range with indoor cricket nets, three glass-back squash courts, an aerobics area and the PE classroom.
 Outside sports facilities include a full size floodlit astro-turf pitch which provides the base for invasion games and converts to twelve tennis courts in the summer, a 25-metre heated indoor swimming pool which is fully equipped for competitive swimming, water polo and canoe polo.
 Everyone takes part in sport, whether as a member of a team in hockey, rugby, swimming or netball, perhaps – or individually, in areas like trampolining, squash or aerobics.
 We also have a professional dance studio, 50 acres of sports fields and a purpose built boat house.

-A new Vision Studio for Virtual Reality learning is to open in September 2021.
+A new Vision Studio for Virtual Reality learning opened in September 2021.

 The majority of Leysians are boarders in our 11 boarding houses.
 Some pupils at The Leys take advantage of our ‘home boarding’ facility where pupils sleep at home yet participate fully in daily school life.
 Pupils eat supper in School, as well as complete their prep and evening activities, so in effect they participate almost fully in the daily routine yet remain in close contact with their families.